 This Almond biscotti recipe, also known as “cantucci” is a staple all over Italy.
 But visit Florence and you’ll see it everywhere!
 There are a few misconceptions about biscotti though.
-AND it’s not just served with a cup of coffee or espresso.
-(This post was originally posted on November 24th, 2015.
-As an Amazon Affiliate, I earn commission on qualifying purchases.)
+AND it’s not just an accompaniment to a cup of coffee or espresso.
+(This post was originally posted on November 24th, 2015.)

 After a recent trip to Florence where my daughter was studying, I returned and decided to tweak my original recipe (published in 2015) to best reflect what we experienced and tasted in Tuscany.

 She also took Italian cooking classes as part of her curriculum, and was able to contribute in reworking this recipe.
 (She also tasted a lot of cantucci and vin santo!)